 However, your baby not sleeping could also mean that there’s another underlying problem.
 If you feel that your baby is experiencing more than a simple bout of sleep regression, call your doctor.

 If anything, don’t lose hope.
 It gets better after a while.
 Sleep regression in twins is only a temporary phase that will pass in 2-4 weeks.
-The most important thing to remember is to understand your baby and create a routine that will work for them.
+The most important thing to remember is to understand your baby and to create a routine that will work for them.

 Finally, remember to care for yourself.
 Take a nap at every chance that life allows you, and don’t shy away from accepting help from family or friends.
 It’ll be over before you even know it.